-Joe Biden is not crying for help.
-He is not pleading for a please-help-me-share-the-blame-maybe-women-vote-for-me-if-you-join-me second-hand store puppet.
-This time around the fight is not about who is the most likable candidate.
-It is about America and a pretty face won't cut it.
+Joe Biden was not crying for help.
+He was not pleading for a please-help-me-share-the-blame-maybe-women-vote-for-me-if-you-join-me second-hand store puppet.
+This time around the fight was not about who was the most likable candidate.
+It was about America and a pretty face wouldn't cut it.

 For one, times have brutally changed in the last four years.
 If I had to thank Donald Trump for anything, it would be for firing up the social conversation.
 Not that he wanted to.
 His antiques, his disdain for the most basic rules of social and human behavior, and his dictatorial manners have brought on the polarizing of an already fragile society and people have willingly faced the challenge.

-Young people, Afro Americans, minorities, and women...YES, WOMEN...have stepped up to the plate with a big stick and the pitcher doesn't have much gas left in the tank.
+Young people, Afro Americans, minorities, and women...YES, WOMEN...have stepped up to the plate with a big stick and the pitcher, namely the man of yore, doesn't have much gas left in the tank.
 This ball game is about to get exciting!

-For a start, she is the preface to a future world of she-bosses.
-Put it this way, women are not afraid anymore to show their feelings and go their own way.
+For a start, she is today the preface to a future world of she-bosses.
+Put it this way, women are not afraid anymore to show their feelings and go their own way relentlessly.
 That bothers a lot of men.

-Say, try going back to the 80's for a moment.
+Try going back to the 80's for a second.
 A young white woman back then would have thought hard and long before dating a black man.
 She would have had to fight her own family and friends.
 She would have been tagged a filthy pig.
 She would have been stigmatized forever.

 One of my friends, a beautiful Jamaican mulata told me once about her parents.
 Her mother was a white American woman who had moved to Jamaica in the late 70's.
 There she met my friend's father.
 A Rasta.
 A believer in downpression.
 The white woman and the rasta married and my friend was born.